-Where a household has more than one person with health issues, points will be awarded on the basis of the member of the household with the highest level of need.
+Where a household has more than one person with health or disability-related needs, points will be awarded on the basis of the member of the household with the highest level of need.

-Where the applicant or a member of the applicant's household has a mental health issue that is adversely affected by their housing circumstances, advice will be sought from a mental health professional, such as a community psychiatric nurse (CPN) or psychiatric consultant, before points are awarded.
+Where the applicant or a member of the applicant's household has a health issue that is adversely affected by their housing circumstances, advice may be sought from a relevant health professional.